Raphael-Boichot/Pico-slide-show/README.md

 ## User Manual

 - **For using:** rigth switch on **USE** position, whatever the position of left switch (ON/OFF).
-- **For charging:** rigth switch on **CHARGE** position, left switch on **ON** position.
+- **For charging:** rigth switch on **CHAR.** (charge) position, left switch on **ON** position.
+Charge until green led on the charge module.
 - **For changing palette:** push the **PALETTE** button.

 ## Kind warning

 The code and design are provided as-is.
 If you're not satisfied with the current hardware, the PCB layout in EasyEDA, the GNU Octave scripts, or the Arduino IDE setup - feel free to create your own; the license permits it!
+Do not hesitate to get in touch with me to compile your images if you struggle to configure the setup.